JoseJVS/ngpu_dynamic_network_creation/README.md

  - https://nest-simulator.readthedocs.io/en/v3.3/installation/index.html
  - https://genn-team.github.io/genn/documentation/4/html/d8/d99/Installation.html

-Additionally to run the scripts to post process the data and generate plots, Python, Numpy and Matplotlib are required.
+Additionally to run the scripts to post process the data and generate plots, Python and additional packages are required.
-The data post processing was tested with:
+To run the data post processing scripts we used:
  * Python 3.8.6
  * Numpy 1.22
  * Matplotlib 3.5